 Just like the other challenges, forethought will lead to the best results.
 It is always safest to download the article (or entire page) in .pdf format and crop to your liking later.
-With .pdf formats you can generally zoom to the size you desire and then crop or snip the article in one piece.

 Oops, I Forgot the Citation - This is easily the biggest mistake one can make and creates many "smack your head" moments.
-When I first started searching newspapers, I got so excited when I found an article about one of my ancestors that told more of his or her life story - that I just downloaded the article and did not record the details about the newspaper that I found it in.
+When I first started searching newspapers, I got so excited when I found an interesting article that I just downloaded the article and did not record the details about the newspaper that I found it in.
 In order for me to find the article again for those that I discovered online - I will have to perform all those searches again.
 Many of the repositories have a function or a link where the source details are presented.
 What I do is include the publication title, publication date and page number as part of the file name of the downloaded .pdf or image file.

-The moral of the story is that online newspaper collections can be an incredibly valuable tool for you family history and genealogy research.
+The moral of the story is that online newspaper collections can be an incredibly valuable tool for your research.
 Fortunately, much of what is written above and the challenges presented are not huge to overcome.
 Just think ahead and make sure that the articles that you download are readable and in a format and size that pleases you and your future readers.
 And make sure you document where the articles came from!